Tiger Fishing on the Zambezi River

 Overview

-The Zambezi River’s length and scope mean that this feat may be enjoyed across a wide variety of locations, from the Barotse Flood plain in Zambia to islands lodges in Namibia’s Caprivi.
+The Zambezi River’s length and scope mean that this feat may be enjoyed across a wide variety of locations, from the Barotse Flood Plain in Zambia to islands lodges in Namibia’s Caprivi.
 You can even angle from a houseboat on Zimbabwe’s remarkable Lake Kariba – the world’s largest man-made lake and reservoir.

 Ideally, there are lodges dedicated solely to this venture, kitting out fishermen and ensuring the finest equipment to assist you in tackling this freshwater monster.
 Alternatively, lodges in areas like Zambia’s Lower Zambezi National Park and Zimbabwe’s Mana Pools National Park offer the perfect opportunity to combine your tiger fishing expedition with an unforgettable African safari experience.